kimdhamilton/kimdhamilton.github.io/_posts/2022-10-01-drivers_license_deep_dive.md

 ## Build up to the Big Reveal

-Before seeing "the answer", let's consider why informal, pedagological modeling might look different from the actual VC modeling.
+Before seeing "the answer", let's consider why informal, pedagogical modeling might look different from the actual VC modeling.
 Some fields printed on a driver's license appear to match VC metadata properties name-wise: "issued", "ISS", and variants look like the VC metadata property "issuanceDate"; "expires", "EXP", and variants look like the VC metadata property "expirationDate"; "ID" looks like a VC metadata "id".

 When introducing VCs, the focus is providing intuition behind the "claim" vs "metadata" distinction -- not beating someone over the head with driver's license minutia.
 Without going that far, your real-world intuition can come from having the not-too-uncommon experience of losing a physical driver's license or updating your address, needing to request a new one, and thinking about which values would be different on the new one.
 On general, claims would be the fields with values that are clearly about the person (e.g., address) OR fields whose values are unchanged (e.g., expiration date doesn't change on the re-issued one).